Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Boundary components of

 \section{Boundary components of $\V$}

+The wall $W$ is the same fixed in the last section.
+The set $\V$ is obtained from $W$.
 As mentioned before we eventually want to show that $\V = \mt$.
 The proof is by contradiction.
 We assume that $\V \not = \mt$ and eventually prove that the New assumption fails.
 We first analyze properties of boundary components of $\V$.

-Let $\HH_0$ be the subset of the leaf space $\HH$ of $\wls$ which is the set of stable leaves intersecting the wall $L$.
-Recall that $\HH_0$ is a properly embedded copy of $\rrrr$ in $\HH$.
+Let $\A$ be the the lef space of $\wls$ and let let $\A_0$ be the subset of $\A$ which is the set of stable leaves intersecting the wall $W$.
+Recall that $\A_0$ is a properly embedded copy of $\rrrr$ in $\A$.
 First we prove the following very useful result:

-\begin{lemma} Let $L$ be an arbitrary wall in $\wl$.
-Let $\eta$ be an interection of $L$ with a leaf $E$ of $\wls$.
+\begin{lemma} Let $H$ be an arbitrary wall in $\mt$.
+Let $\eta$ be an intersection of $H$ with a leaf $E$ of $\wls$.
 Suppose that one ideal point of $\eta$ is the negative ideal point of $U \cap E$, where $U$ is a leaf in $\wlu$.
-Then every leaf $G$ of $\wls$ that intersects $U$, also intersects $L$.
-In other words if $U$ is an unstable leaf which is part of the boundary of some element in the bi-infinite block associated with $L$, then every stable leaf intersecting $U$ intersects $L$. \end{lemma}
+Then every leaf $G$ of $\wls$ that intersects $U$, also intersects $H$.
+In other words if $U$ is an unstable leaf which is part of the boundary of some element in the bi-infinite block associated with $H$, then every stable leaf intersecting $U$ intersects $H$. \end{lemma}

+Notice that we do not require that $H$ is obtained by limits of partial walls associated with strings of lozenges.

-\begin{proof} Let $\cC$ be the bi-infinite block associated with $L$.
-Clearly the set of stable leaves which intersects both $L$ and $U$ is an open set.
+\begin{proof} Let $\cC$ be the bi-infinite block associated with $H$.
+Clearly the set of stable leaves which intersects both $H$ and $U$ is an open set.
 So we may assume that both ideal points of $\eta$ are negative ideal points in the stable leaf containing it.
 Let $C$ be the element of $\cC$ containing $\eta$.
 Parametrize the stable leaves intersecting $U$ as $E_t, t \in \rrrr$, where $E_0 = E$.
 We will consider $t > 0$.
-As long as $E_t$ intersects $C$ then $E_t$ intersects $U$ and $E_t$ also intersects $L$.
-The first possibility is that this happens for all $t > 0$ and we get that any stable leaf intersecting $U$ in that component of $\mt - E$ also intersects $L$.
+As long as $E_t$ intersects $C$ then $E_t$ intersects $U$ and $E_t$ also intersects $H$.
+The first possibility is that this happens for all $t > 0$ and we get that any stable leaf intersecting a half leaf of $U$ in that component of $\mt - E$ also intersects $H$.